ilikeyellowGZ/HHMZDanceSchool/README.md

 just added a background to the  video so it doesnt look so bland

 waiting for henry to send me the pictures for the website and im going to ask for his opinon on which dance section he wants to go with so GGS

+im donw with the instructor section images and now im just gonna wait for copy.